-China will 'significantly increase' purchases of US goods and services
+US and China call a ceasefire in trade dispute

-After weeks of tensions, China and the United States have reached an initial agreement on trade.
+After weeks of tensions, China and the United States have reached a ceasefire.

+Both sides this weekend said they had agreed to not impose new tariffs on one another while talks continue, after reaching an initial agreement on trade.

-Both parties said in a joint statement on Saturday that China has agreed to "significantly increase" purchases of US goods and services, in order to reduce the trade imbalance between the two countries.
+In a joint statement on Saturday, the countries said China would "significantly increase" purchases of US goods and services to reduce their trade imbalance.
 This was a top demand of the Trump administration during two days of trade talks in Washington with Chinese officials.

-It remains to be seen how big a step the agreement represents.
-The announcement did not put a dollar amount on the commitment from China.

-"To meet the growing consumption needs of the Chinese people and the need for high-quality economic development, China will significantly increase purchases of United States goods and services," the statement said.
-"This will help support growth and employment in the United States."
+"We're putting the trade war on hold," US Treasury Secretary Steven Mnuchin told "Fox News Sunday.
+"We have agreed to put the tariffs on hold while we try to execute the framework."

+Mnuchin's remarks echoed those by China Vice Premier Liu He, the top economic adviser to Chinese President Xi Jinping.
+He said the two sides have pledged not to engage in a trade war, according to state-run news agency Xinhua.

 The pledge for more cooperation comes as the US and China, the world's two largest economies, have threatened tens of billions of dollars in tariffs that could lead to a trade war.